Editor’s Note: This post has been updated with new links and examples for you to

-The image on the left displays one of their subscription boxes–and the image on the right, the result of cooking the box’s ingredients.
+The image on the left displays one of their subscription boxes.
+The image on the right shows the result of cooking the box’s ingredients.

 Your mind will put together the rest of the story, adding the perceived joy of cooking and spending time with friends.

-Blue Apron has put some real effort into the images as they know: Delicious-looking fresh food is one of their most important selling points.
+Blue Apron has put some real effort into the images, as they know that delicious-looking fresh food is a crucial selling point.

-- Show the before and after – If your product needs to be unpacked or prepared in some way or another, it makes a lot of sense to let people see both of these phases.
-Showcasing a closed subscription box or a pile of Legos could potentially arise a lot less powerful feelings than displaying the final result – a delicious meal or a Star Wars Lego ship.
+- Show the before and after: If your product needs to be unpacked or prepared in some way or another, it makes a lot of sense to let people see both of these phases.
+Showcasing a closed subscription box or a pile of Legos could potentially arise a lot less powerful feelings than displaying the final result – a delicious meal, or a Star Wars Lego spaceship.

-- Make the first order free – Blue Apron offers $30 off the first delivery.
-By doing so, they eliminate of one of the biggest objections: “I don’t know if I like the product and I’m unsure whether to spend money on it.”
+- Make the first order free: Blue Apron offers $30 off the first delivery.
+This eliminates of one of the biggest objections: “I don’t know if I like the product and I’m unsure whether to spend money on it.”
 By offering the first product/order for free, you’ll cross the barrier and start a conversation with your audience.

-99designs removes a huge possible threat when mentioning the money-back guarantee in their ad copy.
+99designs removes a huge possible threat when they mention the money-back guarantee in their ad copy.

-If the customer doesn’t like the result, they’re free to turn it down and get back their money.
+If the customer doesn’t like the result, they’re free to turn it down and get their money back.

-That’s potentially a smart move by 99designs as what it does is say: “We’re so sure that our product is great and you’ll like to results.
-So, we’re okay with taking the risk.”
+99designs demonstrates a high level of confidence with this offer, essentially saying that “We’re sure that our product is great and you’ll like the results.
+Because we’re so sure, we’re okay with taking on the risk.”

 99designs’ Facebook ad is also a great example of including the product’s full price in the ad. $499 for a logo + working website seems like a bargain.

-- Promise a money-back guarantee – According to ConversionXL, “Guarantees eliminate or reduce the perceived risks your prospects might have.”
+- Promise a money-back guarantee: According to ConversionXL, “Guarantees eliminate or reduce the perceived risks your prospects might have.”
 99designs’ money-back guarantee assures people that they’re in good company.
-However, be careful not to shoot your own leg with the money-back guarantee – if you can’t afford it, don’t do it.
+Be careful not to shoot yourself in the foot with this offer, however – if you can’t afford it, don’t do it.

-- No link description – If you want to emphasize your ad headline, leave the link description unfilled.
-There’s another good reason for that – people may not be willing to commit their time to reading your ad, so it makes sense to only include the core message and shout it out loud and clear.
+- No link description: If you want to emphasize your ad headline, leave the link description unfilled.
+There’s another good reason for that – people may not be willing to commit to reading your ad, so it makes sense to shout out the core message loudly and clearly.

-- Reveal the price – As you already know, people love to see the numbers.
-Adding pricing information to your Facebook ad makes your offer more straightforward, telling people exactly what to expect.
-As someone clicks on 99designs’ ad, they’re probably happy with paying $499 for the deal.
+- Reveal the price: As you already know, people love to see the numbers.
+Adding pricing information to your Facebook ad makes your offer more straightforward and tells people exactly what to expect.
+When someone clicks on 99designs’ ad, they’re probably happy to pay $499 for the deal.